adarshguptadev/Skillhub/README.md

 - Open external links for learning resources

 ### Admin Features:
+- A maximum of **2 admin accounts** are allowed.
+- Admin registration is **restricted and not public**.
+- Admin accounts are created manually by the system owner.
 - Admin login
 - CRUD (Create, Read, Update, Delete) for:
   - Roadmaps